You are in:

 To mark the Centenary, TMBinnova, together with Bit Habitat and the Barcelona Music Lab Foundation, launched a call for proposals seeking solutions based on all artistic forms of music, with the aim of improving the user experience in the interchange corridor at Passeig de Gràcia station.

-The winning project, ARS Gracia, by Artificia, consists of an interactive installation that transforms a 35‑meter stretch of the corridor into a sound and visual experience, while also offering a live music space to support the work of metro musicians.
+The winning project, ARS Gracia, by Artificia, consisted of an interactive installation that transforms a 35‑meter stretch of the corridor into a sound and visual experience, while also offering a live music space to support the work of metro musicians.

 A unique musical experience